oracle/oracle-database-operator/docs/adb/README.md

 > Note: this operation requires an `AutonomousDatabase` object to be in your cluster.
 To use this example, either the provision operation or the bind operation must be completed, and the operator must be authorized with API Key Authentication.

-You can scale up or scale down the Oracle Autonomous Database OCPU core count or storage by updating the `cpuCoreCount` and `dataStorageSizeInTBs` parameters.
+You can scale up or scale down the Oracle Autonomous Database OCPU core count or storage by updating the `computeCount` and `dataStorageSizeInTBs` parameters.
 The `isAutoScalingEnabled` indicates whether auto scaling is enabled.
 In this example, the CPU count and storage size (TB) are scaled up to 2 and the auto-scaling is turned off by updating the `autonomousdatabase-sample` custom resource.

 1. An example YAML file is available here: [config/samples/adb/autonomousdatabase_scale.yaml](./../../config/samples/adb/autonomousdatabase_scale.yaml)